BELIEFS AND THEIR CONFIRMATION

-And it felt so good to know who and why we were, that generations of children were reassured as we retold these stories.
+And it felt so good to know who and why we were, that generations of children were reassured as we retold our culture's stories.
 The stories and beliefs gave people and cultures their integrity, meaning and purpose.
-And any comparison with neighbouring cultures and their stories, merely reconfirmed each cultures individual identity.
+And any comparison with neighbouring cultures and their stories, merely reconfirmed each cultures' individual identity.

 In ancient cultures, the beliefs united a tribe.
 And it really didn't matter much if we all believed we were living on the back of the Great Turtle, or, that the stars were the children of the sun and the moon – because for our sense of identity and security, the confirmation of the tribe was more important than the truth.